The design for the campaign to promote an 8K experience to the European market with the TV drama film based on the Nobel.

 The solution was to develop the style based on European Avant-garde whilst maintaining a characteristic trend that Japan had in the post-WWII era.
 Minimalism and maturity was the core to balance both styles.

 1: A poster / Key Visual (KV) design

 Illustrated figure rising from a fire; an essential part of the story.
 The smoke portrays the main character's reflections, and it morphs the character's face.
 The concept is a visualisation of "Inescapable thoughts".

 The title design has a mixture of hand-drawn calligraphy and serif font to signify emotional instability and separation from reality.

 2: Animation for the trailer produced by Think Make Create

 Motion graphics clips illustrate captions with a branded visual element.
 The style focuses on the act of burning, and the tone of texture aligns with the KV.
 Burning animation progresses as it goes, and then it burns off.

-As it's about technology and stories, I looked at the notion from the moving picture's perspective and explored various ways of storytelling with still images.
-The concept is an immersive window, exhibiting various images with stories of own.
-It aligns with the tagline "Live the story".
+As it's about technology and stories, we looked at the notion from the moving picture's perspective and explored various storytelling methods with still images representing NHK's 8K TV programmes.